devpsiarch/Lox-interpreter/README.md

 Currently, the interpreter supports:
 - Lexing (scanning) the source code into tokens
 - Parsing arithmetic expressions into an AST
-- Evaluating arithmetic expressions at runtime
+- Evaluating arithmetic and logical expressions at runtime
-- Adding support for grouping, comparison, and equality operators
-- Implementing variables and environments
+- declaring variables and environment management
 - Supporting control flow (`if`, `while`, etc.)
 - Function definitions and calls
+- anonymous functions and passing them
+- nested Function definitions and calls

 Next steps will include: